 - ½ teaspoon freshly ground black pepper

-- 1 cup diced chicken or pepperoni (optional)
+- 1 cup diced chicken pepperoni or vegan sausage (optional)

 - 2 Tablespoons tomato paste

 - In a pot add the tomatoes, olives, onion, red and green bell peppers, zucchini or mushrooms, garlic, vegetable broth, oregano, salt, pepper, and any meat.
-Cover and cook on medium low for 20 minutes.
-Add the mozzarella and Parmesan cheese and stir until melted.
+Cover and cook on medium heat for 20 minutes.
+Add the cheese and stir until melted.
 Serve into 4 bowls and garnish with extra cheese and basil.